hbredin/TristouNet/README.md

 ```

 Replace `Segmentation` by `BICSegmentation` or `GaussianDivergenceSegmentation`
 to get baseline results.
-You might need to install `pyannote.algorithms` first.
+You might need to install `pyannote.algorithms==0.6.5` first.

 ```python
 >>> from pyannote.audio.segmentation import BICSegmentation